MARKETING & COMMUNICATIONS

 The same is true for the picture slide you see on the College homepage, you can click on the picture and in most cases, you will be redirected to a news release that goes with the picture or to another link related to that particular picture.

-Contact Scott Tom for postings relevant to the current Diné College Homepage regarding the events.
+Contact Scott Tom or Tyrone Jones for postings relevant to the current Diné College Homepage regarding the events.

 Scott Tom, Graphic Design and Digital Media Specialist